USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 The example grid definition section above describes a grid named “M_32_99TUT02”.
 The definition of the grid begins with a reference to a coordinate name from the coordinate definition section of the file; in this example, the coordinate named “LAM_40N100W” is referenced in the grid definition.
 The next two parameters in the grid definition (XORIG and YORIG) are the east-west and north-south offsets from XCENT and YCENT in meters (WRF-ARW usages may differ).
 The next two parameters (XCELL and YCELL) are the horizontal grid spacing in meters for the X and Y directions (i.e., delta-x and delta-y).
 The next two parameters (NCOLS and NROWS) are the numbers of grid cells in the X and Y directions.
 The grid definition concludes with the number of boundary cells, NTHIK, which is typically set to 1.

+Additional information about the parameters in the GRIDDESC file can be found in the [I/O API Documentation](https://www.cmascenter.org/ioapi/documentation/all_versions/html/GRIDS.html).

 <a id=matrix_nml></a>

 ### {gc|ae|nr|tr}_matrix.nml: Species namelist files